 The encouraging example of Lille

-Lille, joining the program CIVITAS in 2001, wanted to continue its research to produce and use its own fuel ... clean: methane fuel, a gas resulting from the digestion of sewage sludge.
-This biogas, renewable and with a satisfactory environmental balance, is studied as a source of clean energy that can replace fossil fuels.
-To continue its pilot experiment (several buses and a production plant) carried out by 1997 on this biogas, Lille was selected in the TrendSetter program (in partnership with Graz, Munich, Stockholm and Pecs), one of the four CIVITAS programs .It led to feasibility studies to produce methane fuel from a new source, organic waste from the sorting of household waste.
-A new production plant is expected to be built in September 2004.
-Operational 2006, it will participate in the supply of methane 160 bus methane that should count the fleet of Lille metropolis by the end 2005 which represents more than a third of the fleet.
-The agglomeration should also equip the public services of 120 clean vehicles (gas and electric) in place of gasoline or diesel vehicles.
-Finally, ultimately, the city hopes from here 2010 produce enough fuel for all buses.
-For Sabine Germe, head of general monitoring of the Trendsetter Lille Métropole project, “The Civitas program enables cities that are doing research together to be innovative in terms of what exists and legislation, and to be complementary while delivering a common message: cities have a power of training, and can federate the actors of the change, the public sector, the private companies, the citizens and the policies ".
+Lille, which entered the CIVITAS program in 2001, wanted to continue its research to produce and use its own… clean fuel: methane fuel, a gas resulting from the digestion of sludge from wastewater treatment plants.
+This biogas, renewable and with a satisfactory environmental record, is being studied as a clean energy source that can replace fossil fuels.
+To continue its pilot experience (several buses and a production plant) carried out since 1997 on this biogas, Lille has been selected in the TrendSetter program (in partnership with Graz, Munich, Stockholm and Pecs), one of the four CIVITAS programs .It made it possible to carry out feasibility studies to produce methane fuel from a new source, organic waste from sorting household waste.
+A new production plant should be built in September 2004.
+Operational in 2006, it will help supply the 160 methane buses that the Lille metropolitan fleet should have by the end of 2005, which represents more than a third of the fleet.
+The agglomeration should also equip public services with 120 clean vehicles (gas and electric) instead of gasoline or diesel vehicles.
+Finally, in the long term, the city hopes by 2010 to produce enough fuel for all buses.
+For Sabine Germe, responsible for the general follow-up of the Trendsetter Lille Métropole project, “The Civitas program allows cities that do research together to be innovative in relation to what exists and to legislation, and to be complementary while delivering a common message: cities have a driving force, and can bring together the agents of change, the public sector, private companies, citizens and politicians ”.